This post may contain affiliate links. Please read my disclosure policy.

 My cookie press came from Pampered Chef ages ago.
 I don’t even think they make this model anymore.
 But no worries, there are plenty of models to choose from in the world.

-Somewhere in between there’s probably a good, highly rated cookie press that’ll meet all your needs.
+Somewhere in between there’s a good, highly rated cookie press that’ll meet all your needs.
 OXO Good Grips makes a highly rated, middle range cookie press that might work.
 I recommend reading the reviews, checking the prices and looking for one that makes sense for you.

 Spritz cookie presses come with a variety of interchangeable discs that are suitable for cookie making all year long.
 Some discs produce Christmas tree cookies while others make gorgeous little flowers.
 Each cookie press is different so make sure they have the kind of discs you’re looking for.